- Accommodation on twin sharing in the listed hotels or similar.

 International and internal airfares

-In-tour airfare reservation is taken care of by us.
+International airfare and in-tour airfares, except the domestic airfare within Nepal are not included.
+However, we can help you book the reservation.
 In this trip, you have three domestic flights within Nepal (Kathmandu-Chitwan NP-Pokhara-Kathmandu) and the fares are included in the trip cost.
-The airfare to Bhutan to Kathmandu is not included.
+The airfare from Bangkok (or Delhi or Kathmandu) to Paro (Bhutan) to Kathmandu and return journey is not included.
 We will give you exact quote after you decide the gateway city you will use to fly in to Bhutan.
 In general, Bangkok-Paro-Kathmandu route costs about $750 and Delhi-Paro-Kathmandu costs about $650.
-You can also start the trip from Kathmandu and roundtrip airfare Kathmanu-Paro-Kathmandu should costs under $450.
+You can also start the trip from Kathmandu and round trip airfare Kathmandu-Paro-Kathmandu should costs under $450.

 Passport and Visa

-Remaining validity of your passport must be minimum 6 months on the last day of the trip and make sure there are minimum 2 blank visa pages for visa stickers, entry and departure seals.
+Remaining validity of your passport must be minimum 6 months on the last day of the trip and make sure there are minimum 2 blank visa pages for each country for visa stickers, entry and departure seals.
 Bhutan visa is taken care of by us and we will email you the visa document (pdf) 3 to 4 weeks prior the travel date.
-You can obtain Nepal visa beforehand from Nepali Embassies and consulates or wait until you arrive at Kathmandu airport.
-If you want to buy it at the port of entry (Kathmandu), do not forget to bring one passport size picture.
-Visa fee costs US$ 25 for a 15 day valid multiple entry.
+You can obtain Nepal visa beforehand from any Nepali Embassies and consulates or wait until you arrive at Kathmandu airport.
+Whether you want to apply visa in your country or obtain it upon arrival, you need to provide one provide one picture.
+Visa fee costs US$ 25 for a 15 day valid multiple entries.
 A 30 day visa costs US$ 40.
 Visa fee must be paid in cash US$ and in exact change.

 If you have stops in other countries before this trip, you may need visa for those countries.
 US citizens and most European passport holders don't need visa for Bangkok, Thailand.
 Please, check with the Thai embassy at your country.
 But if you are traveling via India, you need to obtain Indian visa beforehand as India does not grant visa on arrival.